kiss

 The selector is converted to an XPath expression, which is then evaluated against each

 element in the current set.
-The results are aggregated into a new XML
+The results are aggregated into a new XML object.

 int |